Habits of Poor People

 Don’t believe me?
 Have you ever heard of compounded growth?
 When you invest in something, you do it because you believe the return on it will be worth it.
 Usually you’ll ask, “What’s the interest rate?”
 After finding something you trust, you put your money into it and let it build itself up.
 That’s exactly what the debt loaners are doing to you.

 They say, “Here! $2,000 accessible money!”
 The longer you take to pay it, the more interest is added to the account.
 The company is getting paid big time.
 In 2017, master card made $589,000,000,000 in credit cards alone!
 That’s more than half of a trillion dollars!

 When you spend credit, you’re not spending your own money (which is probably why it’s easier to spend).
 You’re spending borrowed money that you now owe.
-Make the wise decision and pay cash for items.“The rich rule over the poor, and the borrower is slave to the lender.'
-Proverbs 22:7 (NIV)Click To Tweet
+Make a wise decision and pay cash for items.

 Borrowing Money From Friends & Family